Edge Hill’s Support Teams

 Whether you’re looking for advice on managing your money, careers advice, support with your wellbeing or you want to find out what’s happening on campus, we’ve got you covered:

 We offer support on almost anything you can think of.
-Accommodation queries, advice on settling in to university life, support for care experienced/estranged students, disability support, money advice and counselling to name just a few.
+Accommodation queries, advice on settling in to university life, support for Care Experienced and Estranged Students (CEES), disability support, money advice and counselling to name just a few.

 Faith and Community – pastoral guidance and support for students of all faiths and none, helping to create a welcoming community on campus.